Black Bean Burgers

 Storage

-You can store these burgers in the fridge for 3 or 4 days or in the freezer for a few months, either raw or cooked.
-If they’re already cooked, just thaw and warm them.
-If they’re raw, you can put them directly into the air fryer and increase the cooking time by a few minutes.
+You can store these burgers in the fridge for 3–4 days or in the freezer for a few months, either raw or cooked.
+If they are already cooked, just thaw and reheat.
+If they are raw, you can put them directly in the air fryer and add a few extra minutes to the cooking time.

-Be sure to keep them separated with some kitchen or baking paper, as I show here in the photo:
+Be sure to keep them separated with paper towels or parchment paper; here’s how I do it in the photo:

 • Can I bake them in the oven?

-Surely, in the oven, you can make more at once.
-I haven’t tried it, but I’m sure if you preheat the oven to 356°F, bake for 7 minutes, then flip the burgers and bake for another 7 minutes, it should be fine: you can judge by the color, they shouldn’t brown too much.
+Certainly, you can cook more of them in the oven.
+I haven’t tried it myself, but I’m sure if you preheat the oven to 356°F, bake for 7 minutes, then flip the burgers and bake for another 7 minutes it should work: you can judge by the color, they shouldn’t brown too much.

 • What can I use instead of black beans?

-I think any other type of legume would work fine, even though I haven’t tried it myself yet.
+I believe any other type of legume should work, although I personally haven’t tried them yet.

 • What is nutritional yeast?

 This recipe also includes nutritional yeast, which is a deactivated yeast rich in vitamin B12.
-It’s widely used in vegan cooking as it gives a cheesy flavor to dishes.
-To learn more, read here: Nutritional Yeast: what it is, how it’s used, and why!
+It’s widely used in vegan cooking because it gives a cheesy flavor to dishes.
+To learn more read here: Nutritional Yeast: what it is, how to use it and why!

 • I’m gluten intolerant, how can I adapt this recipe?

-The only ingredient that might contain gluten is oats: you can use certified gluten-free oats or alternatively use buckwheat groats or quinoa flakes.
+The only ingredient that might contain gluten is the rolled oats: you can buy certified gluten-free oats or alternatively use buckwheat or quinoa flakes.

 Author image